‘Tis the Season for Fire Safety at Senior Facilities

 Thirty percent of U.S. fires occur the months of December, January, and February.
 With seniors 2.7 more likely to die in a fire than the total population(that number jumps to five for seniors 85 and older), the statistics add up to one thing: The need for effective fire prevention and preparedness in the shared places that seniors call home.
+From basics like plumbing and ventilation systems, to slightly more complex matters like a radon mitigation system and even sprinklers to help mitigate fires, many preventative measures are taken to ensure that this is a safely livable location for its residents.

 The key word here is effective.
 Sharing fire safety tips is one thing; making sure they’re seen, heard, and absorbed is another.
 To help seniors stop fires from starting – and understand what to do if one does– leadership and operations teams at senior facilities should consider the following:

 - Post signage in can’t-miss places.
 A colorful front door poster full of tips will be noticed.
 Small text hanging behind the front desk?
 Not so much.
 Look around and take inventory of high-visibility messaging opportunities in high-traffic areas, from lobby flat-screens used for announcements to dining room menus to bulletin boards.
+It’s important to have the right fire supression system design to prevent catastrophic fire damage.

 - Consider abilities.
 Do some residents have impaired eyesight or hearing?
 Make sure tips are accessible to all abilities.
 Connect individually with residents who need customized fire information delivery or customized fire instructions.